lvca-dev/easyPPPwn/README.md

 - Python3 and gcc installed

 ## Usage
+- Open Terminal and cd To easyPPPwn Then Copy Paste:
+- pip install -r requirements.txt
+- Then:
 - Connect an LAN Cable From PC To PlayStation 4!
 - Then:
 - Open startme.py, then select ur interface.